quietly-turning/Lua-For-SM5/_Introduction/Lua.md

 ### An Example SM3.95 XML File

 SM3.95 had 17 unique Actor classes, each of which could be invoked with a corresponding XML element.
-These SM3.95 Actor classes have been documented by Matt Gardner at the rhythmarcade.com wiki [Actor Classes page](http://rhythmarcade.com/wiki/stepmania/sm_395/theming/actorclasses).

 A simple XML file containing some Actors commonly used in SM3.95 might look like: